Bridging Linguistic Typology and Multilingual Machine Translation with Multi-View Language Representations: Multi-view language representations

 \section{Multi-view language representations}

 Our primary goal is to fuse parallel representations of the same language in one shared space, and \textbf{canonical correlation analysis} (CCA) allows us to find a projection of two views for a given set of data.
 With CCA, we look for linear combinations that maximise the correlation of the two sources in each coordinate iteratively \cite{hardoon2004canonical}.

-After training, we can apply the transformation learned on a new sample from any view to obtain a CCA-based language representation\footnote{With language representations, we refer to an annotated or unsupervised characterisation of a language itself (e.g. Spanish or English), and not to word or sentence-level representations, as it is used in the recent NLP literature.}.
+After training, we can apply the transformation learned on a new sample from any view to obtain a CCA-based language representation.\footnote{With language representations, we refer to an annotated or unsupervised characterisation of a language itself (e.g. Spanish or English), and not to word or sentence-level representations, as it is used in the recent NLP literature.}

 CCA considers all dimensions of the two views as equally important.
 However, our sources are potentially redundant: KB features are mostly one-hot-encoded, whereas task-learned ones inherit the high dimensionality of the embedding layer.
 Moreover, few samples and sparsity could make the convergence harder.
 For the redundancy issue, \textbf{singular value decomposition} (SVD) is an appealing alternative.
 With SVD, we factorise the source data matrix to compute the principal components and singular values.
 Furthermore, to deal with sparsity, we adopt a truncated SVD approximation, which is also known as latent semantic analysis in the context of linear dimensionality reduction for term-count matrices \cite{dumais2004latent}.